gurveervirk/TiChat/README.md

 This project is a *Simple*, *high quality*, *ChatGPT-esque*, *extensible RAG application*, that makes use of AI models and indices to query documents and retrieve better-informed responses from the models.
 It allows you to upload your documents that can be used to answer any corresponding queries.
 It automatically stores your chats for future usage.

+A sample online implementation of this project is available [here](https://github.com/gurveervirk/BlenderHelperBot-with-TiDB).

 ## Prerequisites

 This app has a single dependency that needs to be installed separately: